jazzband/pathlib2/README.txt

 Version 1.0
 ^^^^^^^^^^^

+- Fix test_mkdir_parents when the working directory has additional bits set (such as the setgid or sticky bits).
 - Python issue #20111: pathlib.Path.with_suffix() now sanity checks the
   given suffix.
 - Python issue #19918: Fix PurePath.relative_to() under Windows.